csn3rd/CSN3RD/README.md

 Check out my projects and writeups below. ⬇️
 </samp></p>

-I pinned my 6 most recent CTF writeups.
-Here's the link to my [Linear Algebra Notes](https://github.com/csn3rd/LinearAlgebraNotes/wiki) so you don't have to scroll through all my repos.
+Here's the link to my [Linear Algebra Notes](https://github.com/csn3rd/LinearAlgebraNotes/wiki) so you don't have to scroll through all my repos and here's the link to my [most recent CTF Writeup](https://www.csn3rd.com/DesmosProWriteup.pdf).